-A wide parklike path leads you from Hashi Station to Aquas Aquarium in a few minutes.
+A wide parklike path leads you from Hashi Station to Aquas Aquarium in about 10 minutes.

 Discover the wide variety of fish and sea life

-The next tanks focus on the local waters of the Sea of Japan, with an intriguing cylindrical tank filled with flying fish.
+The first exhibit you see upon entering the museum is an intriguing cylindrical tank filled with sardines, based on the theme of the local Sea of Japan.
 Then there are tanks with sea life from different areas of the world, such as coral reefs and the tropical waters of the Amazon and Africa.